Rome Odunze

 Rome Odunze (oh---DOON---zay; born June 3, 2002) is an American professional football wide receiver for the Chicago Bears of the National Football League (NFL).
 He played college football for the Washington Huskies, where he was a consensus All-American and runner-up for the national championship in 2023.
 Odunze was selected by the Bears ninth overall in the 2024 NFL draft.

 Early life

 Odunze was born on June 3, 2002, in Orem, Utah, later moving to Las Vegas, Nevada, when he was three.
 He attended Bishop Gorman High School in Las Vegas, where he was named the state's Gatorade Football Player of the Year as a senior in 2019 after recording 54 catches for 1,222 yards and 15 touchdowns.
 For his career, he had 121 receptions for 2,699 yards and 31 touchdowns.
 Odunze committed to the University of Washington to play college football.
+He is of Nigerian descent.

 College career

 As a true freshman at Washington in 2020, Odunze played in four games and had six receptions for 72 yards.
 As a sophomore in 2021, he started seven of nine games, recording 41 receptions for 415 yards and four touchdowns.
 He returned to Washington as a starter in 2022.

 As a junior in 2022, Odunze led the team in receiving yards with 1,145, the fifth-most in single-season history for Washington.
 He had six games going over the 100-yard mark and three games going over 150 yards.
 He also led the Pac-12 in receiving yards and was second in receptions per game.

 On September 30, 2023, Odunze recovered an onside kick from University of Arizona kicker Tyler Loop and absorbed a hit from safety Dalton Johnson.
 He revealed later in the season that he had suffered a broken rib and punctured lung on the play.
 Despite the injury, Odunze played in all 15 games, which included two playoff games, and recorded 92 receptions for 1,640 yards and 13 touchdowns.
 He had ten games with over 100 receiving yards on the season.
 He led the NCAA in receiving yards and the Pac-12 in receptions for 2023.
 He was a finalist for the Biletnikoff Award.
 Odunze declared for the 2024 NFL draft following Washington's loss in the 2024 College Football Playoff National Championship.